-TCC Model United Nations (TCCMUN) earned an honorable delegation award at November's Model United Nations conference in Washington, D.C.
-The team was led by head delegate Spencer Cokely and included Katie Lilly, James Sellers, Truitt Wilson and Lindsay Baird.
-TCCMUN’s faculty advisers are Rick Murgo and Thomas Waller.
+TCC MUN also earned an Honorable Delegation award at November's MUN conference in Washington, DC.
+The team was led by Spencer Cokely and included Katie Lilly, James Sellers, Truitt Wilson and Lindsay Baird.

 TCC was one of 15 Achieving the Dream Leader Colleges to receive a $100,000 Walmart PRESS (Persistence, Retention, and Student Success) for Completion grant.